letsencrypt/acme-spec/draft-barnes-acme.md

 There are few types of identifier in the world for which there is a standardized mechanism to prove possession of a given identifier.
 In all practical cases, CAs rely on a variety of means to test whether an entity applying for a certificate with a given identifier actually controls that identifier.

 Challenges provide the server with assurance the an account key holder is also the entity that controls an identifier.
-A challenge must require that in order for an entity to successfully complete it the entity must both:
+For each type of challenge, it must be the case that in order for an entity to successfully complete it the entity must both:

 * Hold the private key of the account key pair used to respond to the challenge
 * Control the identifier in question

-For the challenges defined in this document, these properties are discussed in {{security-considerations}}.
-New challenges will need to document how they accomplish these goals.
+{{security-considerations}} documents how the challenges defined in this document meet these requirements.
+New challenges will need to document how they do.

 To accommodate this reality, ACME includes an extensible challenge/response framework for identifier validation.
 This section describes an initial set of Challenge types.
 Each challenge must describe: